BROWN, Albert

 Honours & Awards:

-Sergeant Albert Brown was awarded the Military Medal for gallant and distinguished services while operating with the Army during the successful landings in Normandy.
+Sergeant Albert Brown was awarded the Military Medal for gallant and distinguished service while operating with the Army during the successful landings in Normandy.

 Recommendation

-• January 1945 (Colour Sergeant) wounded during operations at Bell Isle, Osen, Netherlands.
+• January 1945 (Colour Sergeant) wounded at Bell Isle, Osen, Netherlands.

 Sources